mattserves/CMPLXSYS530/Assignment4.md

 &nbsp;

 ### 5) Assessment and Outcome Measures
+The quantitative measures being tracked are as follows:
+1. Number of job offers
+2. Number of accepted job offers
+3. Number of declined job offers
+4. Number of unfilled job openings
+5. Number of students without jobs

 _What quantitative metrics and/or qualitative features will you use to assess your model outcomes?_

 &nbsp;

 ### 6) Parameter Sweep
+Some of the paratemers I am interested in sweeping is:
+* Number of companies - between 10,000 and 100,000
 _What parameters are you most interested in sweeping through?
 What value ranges do you expect to look at for your analysis?_